nhs-r-community/git_training/guides/introduction_to_git.md

 5. Click Create Pull Request.

-6. Fill out any information related to the Pull request, title, description, any comments.
-On the rigth hand side you can assign yourself as the Assignee, and assign someone in your team to be the Reviewer.
+6. Give the Pull Request a title that summarises the changes you are proposing in a few words.
+Add any more detail that might help reviewers understand your changes in the 'description' section.
+On the right hand side you can assign yourself as the Assignee, and assign someone in your team to be the Reviewer.
 Then, select Create Pull Request.

 # General: How to accept a pull request

-Once you are assigned the pull request's reviewer, you should receive an email notification from GitHub with a link to the pull request's webpage.
+If you are assigned as the Reviewer of a Pull Request, you should receive an email notification from GitHub with a link to the pull request's webpage.
 You can also view any active pull requests by clicking on Pull Requests on the top bar menu.

 ![](../images/pull_requests.png)